 St. Joseph’s’ University Medical Center and St. Joseph’s Wayne Medical Center offer the advanced options of robotics technology -- making surgery easier on the body, and helping you get back to normal life faster.

 This breakthrough advancement allows our surgical team to be in control, but with greatly enhanced precision.
 This technology uses much smaller instruments than a human hand could control.
 Some of the incredible benefits include: a faster recovery time; smaller incisions; less blood loss, scarring and pain.

 Robotic surgery is incredibly accurate, which means less stress on your body.
 Many patients who experience robotic surgery at St. Joseph’s go home the same day and return to normal activities faster than expected.

-For a referral to a St. Joseph’s affiliated physician who can offer you these and other options for treatment of GERD, please contact the St. Joseph’s Gastro Center at 973-754-4500.
+For a referral to a St. Joseph’s affiliated physician who can offer you these and other options for treatment of GERD, please visit Find-A-Doctor and search Specialties: Gastroenterology.

 To learn more about our advanced robotic-assisted techniques – or to find a physician, please visit our Robotics Surgery website at: www.stjosephsrobotics.com.